rutwikdesh/CMS/README.md

 # CMS

-This project was done to demonstrate and explore the basics and the nuances of object oriented programming.
-Coded completely in C++, this system used MySQL database as the backend, instead of the conventional file system, to improve scalability.
+A simple Canteen Management System coded completely in C++, uses sql in backend.
+It was coded to explore the different paradigms of OOP.